The problem with pesticides is that they can be dangerous to more than the pests they're targeting.

+A Center analysis of EPA data shows that the number of reported human health problems, including severe reactions, attributed to pyrethrins and pyrethroids increased by about 300 percent over the past decade.
 A Center review of the past 10 years' worth of more than 90,000 adverse-reaction reports, filed with the EPA by pesticide manufacturers, found that pyrethrins and pyrethroids together accounted for more than 26 percent of all fatal, "major," and "moderate" human incidents in the United States in 2007, up from 15 percent in 1998.
-Although the number of fatalities was low — about 20 from 2003 to 2007 — the amount of moderate and serious incidents attributed to the group — more than 6,000 — is significantly greater than any other class of insecticide.

-As you can see, people have actually died from exposure to these chemicals, including one child in 2000 that died after her mom washed the child's hair with lice treatment shampoo that contained pyrethrins.
-Yikes.
+According to the report, people have died from exposure to these chemicals, including one child in 2000 who died after her mom washed the child's hair with lice treatment shampoo that contained pyrethrins.